top of page

 Image 11 – Manual Back Testing via Bar Replay in Tradingview

-Suppose if you have a trading strategy in mind and have applied all the necessary indicators on the charts.
+Suppose you have a trading strategy in mind and have applied all the necessary indicators on the charts.
 Now you want to verify the strategy for the last year.
 Then select the ‘Bar Replay’ option as shown in image-11.

 Bar Reply to Test 1-year Historical Data in Tradingview